nealcaren/crisis-and-opportunity-books/books/there-is-confusion/there-is-confusion.md

 and slipping out returned with the knife.

 "Here it is, doc.
-I was just tellin' the lady, ought sure to be able to catch that 'sassin; man who sold him the knife's done got his name stamped on the handle."
+I was just tellin' the lady, ought sure to be able to catch that ’sassin; man who sold him the knife's done got his name stamped on the handle."

 Harry took it.
 "H'm, a surgeon's knife."
 He turned it over.
 "Where's the